Frequently Asked Questions

 That survey was a great experience and I learned two things: First, the book needed a significant edit before I would send it out to literary agents again or consider self publishing it.
 And second… maybe I didn’t want to have such a personal memoir published?
 I put it on the shelf and decided I would revisit it after finishing my novel.

 I started my first novel in late 2013.
 The first draft was junk, and I tossed it.
 The second draft was less junky, but what it really needed was a prequel to explain how two very different societies came into existence.
 I wrote the prequel, and then broke that prequel into two books.
-So the single novel has now grown into a trilogy, and I’m still working on a revision of what is now book 1 of 3…
+So the single novel grew into a trilogy, and is currently sitting on a shelf because I’m not in the mood to write about a post-apocalyptic setting when our current affairs are rather disheartening, to say the least.

 WAIT, DID YOU SAY YOU’VE HAD CANCER?